-The Women’s Initiatives Office supports the needs and experiences of women students within the Dunwoody campus community.
+The Women’s Initiatives Office supports the needs and experiences of women and non-binary students within the Dunwoody campus community.
 The department strives to eliminate barriers to women and promote gender parity in technical industries.

 The Office helps women students form connections with other students, resources, and support networks.